 - The offense would have been a felony had an adult committed it

-Minors aged 13, 14 or 15 who are charged with murder or attempted murder may also be certified as an adult.
+Minors aged 13, 14 or 15 who are charged with murder or attempted murder may also be certified as an adult.2

-3. Do juveniles have a right to an attorney in Las Vegas, Nevada?
+4. Do children have a right to an attorney?

 Yes.
-Minors with cases in Nevada juvenile court have the right to an attorney.
-The court will provide a public defender for children who cannot afford private counsel.6
+Minors with cases in Nevada juvenile court have the right to a juvenile crimes lawyer.
+The court will provide a public defender for children who cannot afford private counsel.3

 Parents and guardians of a child in juvenile court in Nevada may have an attorney at all stages of the case.
-The court may provide parents a public defender if:
+The court also may provide parents a public defender.4

-Juvenile court must also keep parents or guardians notified in writing of any case proceedings following the initial detention hearing.8
+Juvenile court must also keep parents or guardians notified in writing of any case proceedings following the initial detention hearing.5

 Note that employers are not allowed to fire employees for having to miss work to go to juvenile court.6

-4. How does the juvenile court process work in Las Vegas, Nevada?
+5. How does the juvenile court process work?

-A cop or probation officer may take a minor into custody if there is probable cause that the minor:
+A police officer or probation officer may take a minor into custody if there is probable cause that the minor: